Midwife's Musing's - Birth Preferences

 The key difference between a birth plan and a birth preference list is slight, but in my experience, hugely significant.
 The information on them can be exactly the same, but the significance is in how they are viewed and interpreted by the woman and her family.
 When we talk about birth plans they can seem fixed and set in place.
 Unfortunately with labour and birth, as much as I'd love to say this is the case, this isn't always true.
 Labour and birth can be completely unexpected.
 Things can happen that we don't plan.
 Baby's heart rates can suddenly drop, medical complications can occur, labour can progress faster or slower than we were expecting.
 We can also think through all the options, but then in the heat in the moment, find that what we thought would be helpful, is actually not helpful at all.

 The key difference is then that when women and families put together a birth preferences list, they have taken time to think through all the options, and decide, in an ideal world, what they would prefer, but also recognise that this may change in the moment.
 It is less fixed and more fluid.
-This mind shift might sound slight, but I promise it’s massive!
-Disappointment and feelings of failure (check out this post!) in relation to birth can affect families and whilst there are many complex reasons for this, I’ve found that when women go into labour informed, but also recognising and prepared that there may be changes in their choices and experience, that these families are less likely to experience these feelings, or they experience them to a lesser extent.
+This mind shift might sound slight, but I promise it's massive!
+Disappointment and feelings of failure (check out Midwife's Musings - I see you Mama, you did not fail!) in relation to birth can affect families and whilst there are many complex reasons for this, I've found that when women go into labour informed, but also recognising and prepared that there may be changes in their choices and experience, that these families are less likely to experience these feelings, or they experience them to a lesser extent.

 Why is this important?